keithamoss/demsausage/FEDERAL_ELECTIONS.md

 # When the election is called

-2. Refresh the overseas polling place data
+2. Refresh the overseas polling place data (note: this data may not be published until at least a few days after the election is called)
 3. Merge the overseas polling places with the official list (manually per instructions)
 4. Load the polling places from the AEC

 # TOOD

-- Automate loading overseas polling places
 - How did we pick up the wrong location stuff last time?
 We're not geocoding everything and then comparing are we?
 Or is it something vs the historical data?
-- Use different Sentry projects for public vs admin